 The table of a drill press is where the workpiece sits, and on nearly all models the table can move up and down to make room for your workpiece.
 Many models also allow side-to-side tilting of the table, either to 45 degrees or, for large, high-end models, a full 360 degrees, allowing drilling at all angles.
 Some models have LED lights or laser guides to show exactly where your hole will land.

-When to Use a Drill Press
+Uses for a Drill Press

 Want to build a coat rack?
 You’ll need a drill press to bore accurate holes for hanging pegs in the back board.
 Want to make some wooden toys?
 The twist bits, spade bits and hole saws used for this work perform much better and more accurately in a drill press.
 And when it comes time to sand the edges of those curved wooden toy parts, a sanding mop spinning in a drill press does a superb job.
 Need to hide some screws underneath wooden plugs?
 A drill press is the only tool capable of spinning a special bit that cuts tapered plugs from any kind of wood.
 Got metal parts to clean with a wire wheel?
 Building a stair railing?
 Boring big holes in wood for dowel joints?
 All of these tasks and more are made better with a drill press.
 It’s one of those tools you’ll use much more than you ever thought you would.